Wonder about room sharing with baby or where should your newborn sleep? These tips help you decide about where to put your little ones bassinet.

 When I was pregnant with my first child, I decided she’d sleep in her own crib in her own room from day one.

-Night one my husband and I awoke to a gurgling noise (that sounded like choking to us) and ran in to see her with this dazed unfocused expression.
+Night one my husband and I awoke to a gurgling noise (that sounded like choking to us).
+We ran in to see her with this dazed unfocused expression.
 I picked her up quickly and she caught her breath.

 “Must have been the mucus,” the midwife said.